SanjeevHegde14/DocGen/README.md

-# 🚀 DocGen – Code Documentation Generator

-DocGen is a **AI Project** that generates complete professional documentation for any programming code or project file.

-DocGen is a fully offline AI-powered documentation generator that automatically converts source code into structured professional documentation using a locally running LLM.
+DocGen is a fully offline AI-powered documentation generator that transforms programming code into structured, professional documentation using a locally running Large Language Model (LLM).

-It integrates a modern React frontend, a Django REST backend, and Ollama with the Qwen2.5-Coder model to generate high-quality documentation without relying on any external API services.
+The system integrates a modern React frontend, Django REST backend, and Ollama with the Qwen2.5-Coder model — eliminating dependency on external APIs like OpenAI or Gemini.

-It works completely **offline** using:

-- **Ollama**
-- **Qwen2.5-Coder Model**
-- **Django REST Backend**
-- **React + Tailwind Frontend**
-- **PDF Export Support**
-- **Doc Export Support**

----
+🧠 Why DocGen?

+Most AI documentation tools rely on paid cloud APIs.
+DocGen runs completely offline using a local LLM.

+✔ No API cost
+✔ No internet dependency
+✔ Secure local execution
+✔ Full-stack architecture
+✔ Production-ready implementation

-## ✨ Features
+✨ Features

 ✅ Paste code and generate documentation instantly